narenkiran1729/Recipes/Chicken555.md

     I use this technique while preparing upma. *I will add ginger, green chillies and curry leaves at last and once these are half cooked(or little more) in the oil, I will add water.
 This helps in releasing all the flavours into water thereby giving the same flavour to Upma.*
     _**Over cooking or over boiling makes the tasty flavours escape into air and make the recipe taste bland.**_

-### Observations inlatest preparations
+### Observations in latest preparations
 #### 1. Preparation on Nov 16, 2018
 I added soya sauce(ching’s) in raw chicken pieces while marinating.
 Then fried these pieces in oil.
 These pieces are excellent to eat even before tadka.
     I also added soya sauce while tadka.
 Addition of soya sauce while tadka intensified the paradise restaurant’s flavour.
 *Add only 1-2 table spoons of soya sauce.
 Small quantity of soya sauce will have too much flavour.
 Adding more soya sauce makes the recipe taste more like soya sauce.*